Saints beat Leeds to retain Women's Challenge Cup

 Burke's impressive try came after she touched down from Zoe Harris' high kick, but Winfield-Hill's long-range penalty goal on the stroke of the half-time hooter restored Leeds' four-point cushion after Beth Stott missed the extras for Saints.

-Reigning champions Saints had been hot favourites to retain the cup prior to kick-off but Elychia Watson came inches away from finding Leeds' second try soon after the break, but she could not touch down before going to ground agonisingly close to the line.
+The reigning champions had been hot favourites to retain the cup prior to kick-off, but Elychia Watson came inches away from finding Leeds' second try soon after the break.
+However, she could not touch down and went to ground agonisingly close to the line.

 Saints made them pay 10 minutes into the second half as Partington pounced onto Leeds spilling the ball on their try-line to move them level, but Stott's missed conversion kept Leeds in it.